-- Nutritionally, green peas are high in fiber and protein, plus vitamin K, manganese and vitamin C. They also contain powerful antioxidants that can protect against chronic disease.
+- Nutritionally, peas are high in fiber and protein, plus vitamin K, manganese and vitamin C. They also contain powerful antioxidants that can protect against chronic disease.

 - Other green peas benefits include improved digestion, better blood sugar control and increased weight loss.